talkarr/talkarr/README.md

 - [x] Allow the user to specify where the talks should be downloaded to (Root folder)
 - [ ] Allow the user to manage the files and be able to delete or move them
-- [ ] Import the favorite talks from the Fahrplan app
+- [x] Import the favorite talks from the EventFahrplan

 (These are just the "advanced" features.
 Basic things like downloading talks are not needed to be listed here.)